albertattard/spring-boot-camp/docs/02-data/02-database.md

    }
    ```

-   {% include custom/note.html details="Note that in many <em>Spring Boot + Flyway</em> documentation, this step omitted as it is said that Spring Boot configures Flyway automatically.
+   {% include custom/note.html details="In many <em>Spring Boot + Flyway</em> documentation, this step omitted as it is said that Spring Boot configures Flyway automatically.
 This is a bit misleading as Spring Boot configure Flyway automatically only if this is on the classpath." %}

    ![Flyway Dependency]({{ '/assets/images/Flyway-Dependency.png' | absolute_url }})